 The scope of their remit is yet to be decided, and the UK government will provide an update on their progress so far in the 2022 refresh of the Green Finance Strategy.

-The interim report also “strongly supports the International Financial Reporting Standards (IFRS) Foundation’s proposal to create a new, global Sustainability Standards Board, as well as complementary work underway on harmonisation by an alliance of voluntary standard-setting organisations.”
+The interim report also “strongly supports the International Financial Reporting Standards (IFRS) Foundation’s proposal to create a new, global Sustainability Standards Board, as well as complementary work underway on harmonization by an alliance of voluntary standard-setting organisations.”

 This would help in terms of streamlining the process, ensuring that there is an agreed upon set of standards which can be used to hold companies and businesses accountable when they report on climate disclosures.